Qwen

 -

-pip install dashscope -
+python3 -m pip install pyseekdb dashscope pandas cffi -

-You have obtained the Qwen API key.
+You have prepared the Qwen API key.

-Step 1: Obtain the connection string of seekdb
+Step 1: Obtain the seekdb connection string

-obclient -h$host -P$port -u$user_name -p$password -D$database_name
+mysql -h$host -P$port -u$user_name -p$password -D$database_name

 Parameters: